August 2026 Snapshot

 What Nonprofit Tech / SaaS Presidents Are Really Thinking

 Behavioral intelligence for Nonprofit Tech / SaaS Presidents, built from thousands of real executive conversations.
-Strongest signal: Stakeholder (4.5/5).
+Strongest signal: Growth (4.5/5).
 Top priority: business continuity and supply chain resilience through crisis.

 Key Insights

-Nonprofit Tech / SaaS Presidents score highest on Stakeholder (4.5/5) and Growth (4.5/5).
-Over the past six months, the most notable change is a decrease in Technology orientation.
+Nonprofit Tech / SaaS Presidents score highest on Growth (4.5/5) and Stakeholder (4.5/5).
+Over the past six months, the most notable change is an increase in Risk orientation.
 Their leading priority is business continuity and supply chain resilience through crisis, while their most pressing challenge is not developing a leadership tree of successors.
-They measure success through community impact: ppe donations to local hospitals and make decisions using learning from bad leaders: understanding what not to do when you become a leader.
-Language that resonates includes "innovation", "visibility", and "critical".
-3 distinct behavioral archetypes emerge, with 50% clustering around archetype a approaches.
+They measure success through ai bookings growth (60% year-over-year achieved) and make decisions using learning from bad leaders: understanding what not to do when you become a leader.
+Language that resonates includes "innovation", "resilient", and "accelerate".
+3 distinct behavioral archetypes emerge, with 55% clustering around archetype a approaches.

 What's changing for Nonprofit Tech / SaaS Presidents?